-The Latino Equity Project Provided an atmosphere of learning and sharing that was extremely conducive to deep and progressive thinking and communication.
-I feel very Fortunate to have experienced this circle of exchange that allowed all of us as participants to grow and be exposed to vital information to help we develop as Latino Leaders and advocates.
+The Latino Equity Project provided an atmosphere of learning and sharing that was extremely conducive to deep progressive thinking and communication.
+I feel very fortunate to have experienced a circle of exchange that allowed all of us as participants to grow and be exposed to vital information as we develop into Latino leaders and advocates.

 I appreciated having the space to talk about race within the Latino Community because many times it’s not talked about.
-I feel more empowered to have conversations with others about race, specifically how we empower each other to change the system to allow for leadership and opportunities for our communities.
+I feel more empowered to have conversations with others about race, specifically how we empower each other to change the system to allow for leadership and opportunity in our communities.

-After attending, Decolonizing our Future; I took responsibility for past behavior that might of hurt others, and went into action and contacted two women I had not spoken to in several years, though feeling valuable, I also knew that my healing had just begun.
+After attending, Decolonizing our Future; I took responsibility for past behavior that might of hurt others, and went into action and contacted two women I had not spoken to in several years.
+It felt valuable, and I also knew that my healing had just begun.

 Gustavo Guerra Vasquez

-It is of utmost important for our communities to continually grown and engage in equity and social justice work from our diverse viewpoints and the Latino Equity Project’s convening gave us a chance to continue that plática from culturally-relevant perspectives.
-Such a space is critical for LatinX individuals and communities who are working towards a more just society and world
+It is of utmost important for our communities to continually grow and engage in equity and social justice work from our diverse viewpoints.
+The Latino Equity Project’s convening gave us a chance to continue that plática from culturally-relevant perspectives.
+Such a space is critical for Latinx individuals and communities who are working towards a more just society and world

-I appreciate very much the opportunity to sit and reflect on my status as a Chicana not only from a societal perspective, but also as a professional in my field.
-This conversation is not easy, but Latino Equity’s staff facilitated the conversation in a manner that was beneficial to me.
+I appreciate very much the opportunity to sit and reflect on my status as a Chicana, not only from a societal perspective, but also as a professional in my field.
+This conversation is not easy, but the Latino Equity Project’s staff facilitated the conversation in a manner that was beneficial to me.